Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 Cranberry Oatmeal Cookies

 Loading up the fridge pre-baby with a ton of perishable items isn’t always the best idea.
 That’s where dried fruit comes in.
 Dried fruit is a GREAT go-to snack, especially for higher-fiber choices like apricots, cranberries, or figs. Always be sure you’re stocking up on the unsweetened kind.
-And if you have time, here’s a quick and easy dried fruit cookie recipe.
+And if you have time, here’s a quick and easy recipe for dried fruit cookies.

 Ingredients: